Tuesday, October 20, 2009

 But during the Neolithic period, with the emergence of a progressive social structure, human civilization did start an experiment with the idea of visual representation.
 Geometric patterns started to appear to represent forms and linguistic symbols came into effect by organizing space and they learned to isolate specific forms from rest.
 Human figures with triangular, semicircular and strait lines, started evolving with better details like dotted eyes, nose, weapons and breasts.
 But Gorden Childe(4) reminds us “ It should not be seen this change to settled community life as an all too precisely demarcated turning point and thinks that on the one hand, even the Paleolithic hunter dwelt, in the same caves probably for generations and on the other hand, that primitive land economy and cattle rearing were connected in the early stages with a periodical change of a certain time.”The gradual progression of wild insecure human to more progressive farmer and cattle breeder also had transformed human relationship and conditioning of visual art.
 They have acquired more effective command over communication and expression.
 But unfortunately also grown were the concerns for losses and destruction that they had to encounter in life.
 Most of these fears and concerns were attributed to the consequences of metaphysical manifestations by those limited intelligence.
 The birth of spirit, separated from physical body was one such development.

-At this point of time, organically a vertical division started to evolve in human life such as Good and bad, visible and invisible, mortal body and immortal soul so on and so forth and the list began to grow endlessly.
+At this point in time, organically, a vertical division started to evolve in human life, such as Good and bad, visible and invisible, mortal body and immortal soul, and so on and so forth, and the list began to grow endlessly.
 Also divided was the idea of art.
-Two distinctive stream of art- one ritualistic and another decorative came into prominence.Arnold Hauser (5) says “ The magic view of the world is monistic.
+Two distinctive streams of art- one ritualistic and another decorative came into prominence.
+Arnold Hauser (5) says, “ The magic view of the world is monistic.
 It sees reality in the form of a simple texture, of an interrupted and coherent continuum, but animism is dualistic.
-It forms its knowledge and beliefs into two world system.
-Magic is sensualistic and holds fast to the concrete, animism is spiritualistic and inclines to abstraction.
-Further another historian Herbert Kuesus thinks this is one prime reason why Paleolithic art reproduces things true to life and reality, while Neolithic art appears a stylized and idealized super world to ordinary empirical reality.”.The work of art not any more were to remain visual impressions or duplication rather the frontiers were expanded, forms were explored and the ability of rational thinking for abstraction started exerting a major role in human expressions.
-Their visual domain surpassed the narrow confrontational idioms to an attempt to understand a comprehensive existence.
-But the ability of rational thinking also contributed materially to human society in comparison to animistic explorations in a big way.
+It forms its knowledge and beliefs into two world systems.
+Magic is sensualistic and holds fast to the concrete; animism is spiritualistic and inclines to abstraction.
+Further another historian Herbert Kuesus thinks this is one prime reason why Paleolithic art reproduces things true to life and reality, while Neolithic art appears a stylized and idealized super world to ordinary empirical reality.”.The work of art was to retain visual impressions or duplication.
+Rather, the frontiers were expanded, forms were explored, and the ability of rational thinking for abstraction started exerting a major role in human expressions.
+Their visual domain surpassed the narrow confrontational idioms to attempt to understand a comprehensive existence.
+However, the ability of rational thinking also contributed materially to human society in comparison to animistic explorations in a big way.
 One such great achievement surely was geometry.
 The implications of geometrical innovations were so profound in human history that no other style could sustain such a long period in history of art as a major force.
 It continued in art from BC5000 till BC500.

 Ref: